 Hysteresis is basically dependence of the state of a system on its history.
 It is non-coincidence of loading and unloading whether it is an electrical or a mechanical system.
 Hysteresis is caused due to the fact that all the energy put into the stressed parts when loading isn’t recoverable upon loading.

-For an instrument or system, when input is vary from zero to full scale and then back to zero, its output vary as shown figure-2 below.
-There are two outputs in hysteresis for increasing and decreasing value of input.
+For an instrument or system, when an input varies from zero to full scale and then back to zero, its output varies as shown figure-2 below.
+There are two outputs in hysteresis for increasing and decreasing the value of the input.

 For example, a magnetic hysteresis is shown below.
-It is characteristics between flux density, B and magnetizing force, H.
+It is characteristics of flux density, B and magnetizing force, H.

 Hysteresis can be found in engineering, physics, chemistry, biology and economics.